 7. Boosts cost efficiency

 Cloud computing reduces or eliminates the need for businesses to purchase equipment and build out and operate data centers.
-This presents a significant savings on hardware, facilities, utilities and other expenses required from traditional computing.
-Also, reducing the need for on-site servers, software and staff can trim the IT budget further.
+This presents significant savings on hardware, facilities, utilities and other expenses required from traditional computing.
+It also reduces the need for on-site servers, software and staff can trim the IT budget further.

 8. Provides flexible pay options

-Because so much about Brexit remains up in the air, businesses will need to be prepared to adapt rapidly to whatever policies and regulations result from the move.
+Both Brexit and COVID-19 demonstrated that businesses need to be prepared to adapt rapidly to whatever policies and regulations arise.
 Instead of undertaking a costly move to a more advantageous location, cloud adoption can provide the ideal solution to data storage and accessibility issues and is one of the most effective ways for IT leaders to prepare their companies.

 10. Lack of flexibility